 Net assets value per unit disclosed in the statement of financial position is calculated by dividing the net assets of the Funds by the number of units in issue at the reporting date.
-The net asset value of the Fund is determined on the Valuation Day by dividing the net value of assets (fair value of total assets minus liabilities) by the total number of outstanding units on the relevant Valuation Day.

 Zakat and income tax

 Zakat and income tax are not provided for in the accompanying financial statements as the unitholders do not account for their contributions in the Fund as an asset subject to zakat and income tax.